zeditor01/ZODD2023/S02_ZOS_Customisation.md

 S INETD
 ```

-Come back later for zOSMF
+Come back later for zOSMF. (although somehow it is autostarting.
+Must be a concatenation replacement)

 Edit ```FEU.Z25B.PARMLIB(SHUTALL)```